EndoUFM: Utilizing Foundation Models for Monocular depth estimation of endoscopic images: Experiments

 \subsection{Datasets and metrics}

 Our experiments are conducted on four publicly available datasets: SCARED \cite{allan2021stereo}, Hamlyn \cite{mountney2010three}, SERV-CT \cite{edwards2022serv}, and EndoNeRF \cite{wang2022neural}.
-We perform training and test on the SCARED and Hamlyn datasets, and directly apply the trained network on the SCARED to the SERV-CT and EndoNeRF datasets to further validate the advantage of the proposed method.
+Training and test are performed on the SCARED and Hamlyn datasets, and the trained network is directly applied on the SCARED to the SERV-CT and EndoNeRF datasets to further validate the advantage of the proposed method.

 SCARED dataset, originating from the 2019 MICCAI challenge, comprises nine subsets collected from porcine cadavers using the da Vinci surgical robot.
 Each subset contains 4 to 5 stereo video sequences, with ground truth depth maps obtained using structured light encoding during the acquisition process.
-For monocular depth estimation, as in previous works \cite{li2024image, shao2022self}, we only use the left-view images which are uniformly resized to $320\times256$.
-The dataset is divided into 15,351 frames for training, 1,705 frames for validation, and 551 frames for testing.
+For monocular depth estimation, as in previous works \cite{li2024image, shao2022self}, only the left-view images are used, which are uniformly resized to $320\times256$.
+Following AF-SfMLearner \cite{shao2022self}, the dataset is divided into 15,351 frames for training, 1,705 frames for validation, and 551 frames for testing.

 Hamlyn dataset is an in vivo endoscopy stereo video dataset provided by the Hamlyn Center for Laparoscopy at Imperial College London.
-We adopted the rectified version provided by Recasens et al. \cite{recasens2021endo}, along with the ground truth depth maps for left-view frames.
+The rectified version provided by Recasens et al. \cite{recasens2021endo}, is adopted, along with the ground truth depth maps for left-view frames.
 The image size is $288\times256$, with 12,796 frames allocated for training, 2,076 for validation, and 2,319 for testing.

 SERV-CT dataset consists of 16 endoscopic stereo image pairs captured using the da Vinci surgical robot on two different ex vivo porcine samples.
 Depth maps for the endoscopic images were computed by precisely aligning 3D models derived from CT images with the endoscopic stereo images.
 The test dataset contains a total of 32 frames, each with a resolution of $720\times576$.